Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Assault Trooper* (Rival)

 The assault trooper is a strange figure.
-Though a militiman, it looks more construct than human, bulked up by enormous, bizarre and twisted armour and invariably carrying a huge firearm and hammer.
+Though a militaman, it looks more construct than human, bulked up by enormous, bizarre and twisted armour and invariably carrying a huge firearm and hammer.
 Blue-masked, with intricate smoked goggles, gasmask and spiked helmet, its face is made the vision of some insectile dæmon.
-Its role is the dealing out of the most signifant level of brute force for the state, whether required in the arrest of a dissident terrorist, or the putting down of a riot-strike.
+Its role is the dealing out of the most significant level of brute force for the state, whether required in the arrest of a dissident terrorist, or the putting down of a riot-strike.

 *Combat/Social/General Power Level*: 7/1/1